breathbath/gotainer/README.md

     		return c.GetSecure("roleProvider", true)
     	})

-The same with in the config declaration
+The same in the config declaration:

         Tree{
             Node{